Pathways to Academic Support & Success

 - Ask your professors for feedback by completing the My .
 Faculty members are happy to help students and can frequently suggest ideas/advice to help you succeed.
 (MARC) Progress Report

 - Attend workshops that will help you focus on academic success, learn key academic skills and connect with campus resources.
-(CHECK BACK SOON FOR THE FALL 2016 WORKSHOP SCHEDULE)
+(CLICK HERE FOR SPRING 2017 WORKSHOP SCHEDULE)

 - Receive tutoring at our Academic Success Center (ASC).
 Tutoring is available online or in-person.
 You can set up appointment online, or you can contact them at 845-574-4503 or visit the center in the Technology Building, Room 8340.